jonechr2/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/embedded-siw/main/index.md

 ```

-Here is an example of some front-end code that could use this token:
+Here’s an example of some front-end code that could use this token:

 ```javascript
 function callMessagesApi() {